Environmentally-friendly gardening: 10 top tips

-Modern gardens are increasingly enclosed with large walls and fences, making it difficult for ground-dwelling creatures, such as hedgehogs, to get around.
+Modern gardens are increasingly enclosed with large walls and fences, making it difficult for ground-dwelling creatures, like hedgehogs, to get around.
 A hog only needs a gap around 13cm by 13cm to get in and out of your garden, so consider cutting a small hole in your fence to give this declining species a helping hand.

 More ways to make a difference for nature